 SUMMER is HERE - and so are the harmful rays produced by the sun!
 Spending time outdoors?
 Don't forget the sunscreen and these summer sun safety tips:

 It is summer and time for some fun in the sun.
 The sun’s warmth and brightness can relax us and boost our spirits.
-The benefits are wonderful, but overexposure can lead to some dangerous health issues.
+The benefits are wonderful, but overexposure can lead to some health issues.
 Each year more than three and a half million cases of skin cancer are diagnosed in the United States.
 So whether you’re planning a trip to the beach, hitting the golf course, or enjoying a backyard cookout, remember to protect yourself from the sun.
 These five simple rules can help limit your health risks while you enjoy the sunshine:

 Your clothes can be an effective form of protection from the sun’s harmful rays.
 Some outdoor clothing now carries an Ultraviolet Protection Factor (UPF) rating.
 The UPF rating lets you know how well the fabric shields your skin from ultraviolet (UV) rays.
 All fabrics block UV rays to some degree, but the most effective have a UPF rating from 15 (good) to more than 50 (excellent).
 For example, a white cotton t-shirt has a UPF of five.
 Blue jeans have a UPF of 1,700.
 In other words, densely woven and bright or dark colored fabrics offer the best defense against the sun’s rays.
 Light-weight, loose-fitting long sleeves and pants also help.
 Don’t forget a hat and sunglasses to protect your head and eyes and put sunscreen on exposed skin.